dyarob/Spring/README.md

 # CURRENTLY

 ~~a lone cursed main~~

 ~~You could explore an empty map.~~

-You can pick some "flowers" and that's about it...
+~~You can pick some "flowers" and that's about it...~~

+You can do some things, but there doesn't seem to be any point